ejh243/BrainFANS/documentation/docs/Contributing/Contributing_to_repository/development-pipeline.md

 # Switch to the development branch you created in step three
 git checkout <your-branch-name>

-# Check that you are indeed on your branch (yes, this is very important)
+# Check that you are indeed on your branch (!! this is very important !!)
 git status
 ```